stakewise/contracts/README.md

    where `NETWORK` is the name of the network from `truffle-config.js`, `INITIAL_ADMIN` is the first account capable of calling functions restricted only to admins (see [Admins contract](./contracts/access/Admins.sol)), `VRC` is the address of Ethereum 2.0 [Deposit Contract](https://github.com/ethereum/eth2.0-specs/tree/dev/deposit_contract).
-   If you are deploying to the test network without `VRC`, you can first call `npm install && npm run deploy-vrc`.

    The network file will be created at `.openzeppelin` directory.